17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Nab an Executive Suite, and this is your view (Credit: La Playa)

-Located in a prime spot on Orient Beach, La Playa lays claim to its own outdoor pool, beach club and restaurant too.
+Set in a prime spot on Orient Beach, La Playa lays claim to its own outdoor pool, beach club and restaurant.

 Fancy fresh sushi for lunch?
-The cool beach bar under a tented canopy is the place.
+Head to its cool beach bar under a tented canopy.

 Dinner?
 You’re just a hop, skip and a jump away from all the great restaurants in Orient Bay’s La Place du Village.